 KIC Postdoctoral Fellowship - Experimental

-The 2022 application cycle for the KIC Postdoctoral Fellowship for Experimental Physics is not yet open.
-We will update this space with due date information once it becomes available.
+The 2022 application cycle for the KIC Postdoctoral Fellowship for Experimental Physics is now open.
+The due date for applying is October 14, 2022.

 KIC POSTDOCTORAL FELLOWSHIPS are high-profile, two-to-three-year postdoctoral positions with significant independence and resources.
 The KIC Fellows program is designed to attract the best and brightest young researchers in nanoscale science to Cornell, and previous KIC Fellows have gone on to professorships at major universities around the world.
 Fellows will work in partnership with Cornell faculty sponsors on projects consistent with the KIC mission.
 Funds for expendables and travel will be available.
 KIC Fellows will also receive lifetime membership in the Society of Cornell Fellows, along with the participants in other named prestigious and competitively awarded Cornell postdoctoral fellowships.